• Skip to primary navigation

 Ingredients for tomato and veggie pasta sauce ready in bowls.

-This is such a great recipe for when you want to use up some basic pantry ingredients.
+This is such a great recipe for when you want to make a meal out of basic pantry ingredients.

 • Italian canned whole peeled San Marzano DOP tomatoes - You will need one 14 to 16 ounce can, with the juices.
 Or more if you are doubling or tripling the recipe.